List of Wayward Pines characters: Ben Burke

 Ben Burke (Charlie Tahan) is Ethan and Theresa's son.
 As a member of the First Generation and a student at Wayward Pines Academy, Ben learns the truth about Wayward Pines before his father or mother do.
 He is "paired" with fellow student Amy for purposes of reproduction, and the two seem to have a genuine affection for each other.
 In the events of the season 1 finale that result in Ethan's death, Ben is injured.
 He awakes in the hospital to find out from Amy that three years have passed, and Ben walks through the town to see what it has become under Jason's rule.
-In season 2, Ben leads a group of underground rebels opposed to Jason's iron hand, which gets him banished outside the fence, where he is eventually killed by Abbies.
+Ben makes two appearances in season 2, leading a group of underground rebels opposed to Jason's iron hand, which gets him banished outside the fence, where he is eventually killed by Abbies.

 Beverly

 Beverly (Juliette Lewis) is a bartender in Wayward Pines who bonds with Ethan in the series premiere.
 She helps him find the corpse of Agent Evans as well as a map of the town.
 She and Ethan plan an escape, but Beverly is caught and executed by Sheriff Pope in a public reckoning.

 NOTE: Though billed as a main cast member, Lewis only appears in three season 1 episodes.
 Because of the time it took Wayward Pines to make it to air, Lewis had committed to another series in the interim.